IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 - *exp* (REQUIRED): Expiration time of the token in Numeric Date format [JWT, Section 4.1.4].

+- *scope* (REQUIRED): The scope granted by the Authorization Server [JWT Access Token, Section 2.2.3].

 - *nbf* (OPTIONAL): The earliest time in Numeric Date format the token SHALL be accepted [JWT, Section 4.1.5].

 - *iat* (OPTIONAL): The issuing date in Numeric Date format [JWT, Section 4.1.6].